Mughal-e-Azam (soundtrack): Composition

 The composition of "Pyar Kiya To Darna Kya" was especially time-consuming – on the day of the song's scheduled recording, Naushad rejected two sets of lyrics by Badayuni.
 Subsequently, a "brainstorming session" was held on Naushad's terrace, beginning in early evening and lasting until next day.
 Late in the night, Naushad remembered a folk song from eastern Uttar Pradesh with the lyrics "Prem kiya, kya chori kari hai..." ("I have loved, does it mean that I have stolen?").
 The song was converted into a ghazal and subsequently recorded.
 At that time, since there was no technology to provide for the reverberation of sound heard in the song, Naushad had Mangeshkar sing the song in a studio bathroom.
 Some sources state that a chorus of a hundred singers supported singer Mohammed Rafi for the song "Ae Mohabbat Zindabad", though other sources place the number at a thousand.
 The song "Mohe Panghat Pe" was objected to by veteran director Vijay Bhatt.
 Although he was not directly involved with the project, he thought that it would "ruin the film", since it showed the Mughal emperor celebrating the Hindu festival Janmashtami.
 Though Naushad argued that the presence of Jodhabai made the situation logical, he met with the film's screenwriters and subsequently added dialogue that explained the sequence.

 Track listing

 Reception

 The soundtrack of Mughal-e-Azam received universal acclaim from critics in India.
-It is often cited as one of the best soundtracks in Bollywood history, and was one of the best-selling Bollywood albums of the 1960s.
+It is often cited as one of the best soundtracks in Hindi film history, and was one of the best-selling Hindi film albums of the 1960s.
 Shahid Khan, writing for Planet Bollywood, gave the soundtrack ten out of ten stars and called the music the "soul of the film".
 In 2004, Subhash K. Jha reviewed the re-mastered release of the soundtrack, praising the technical quality of the re-release and the original vocals of Lata Mangeshkar.
 In 2013, Baldev S Chauhan of Sun Post called the songs "some of the greatest songs of Hindi cinema."